 And then I edited this piece when she came back, and now I’m officially jealous and I really need to go check it out for myself one day.
 It goes to show that it’s not about where you go but how you travel – you can find cool things even if it seems boring!
 I’ll let J give you the lowdown on the 7 cool things she discovered in Bintan, and how you can find it for yourself.

-If you’re still hankering for somewhere more exotic but still close by, why not check out these other spots in Indonesia, or see the full list of Where I Have Been.
+If you’re still hankering for somewhere more exotic but still close by, why not check out these other spots in Indonesia.

 I have to admit I’d always thought of Bintan as one of those places you go to as a kid – because your working mom and dad have exactly 3 days and 2 nights to spare for a short holiday to some island and are obliged to bring the kids along to.
 I had vague memories of the place being pretty boring, full of the usual “family” features like a beach, huge odd-shaped pools… not particularly wonderful nor very awesome at all.